Get insider access

 4. Best Budget Monitor For Programming

 If you're looking for the best monitor for coding on a budget, check out the Dell S2721QS.
 It's another step-down model from the Dell S2722QC that's very similar in display specs as it also has a 27-inch screen and 4k resolution, resulting in extremely sharp text.
 That said, the main trade-off for getting something cheaper is that it has fewer features, as it doesn't have any USB ports, so you can't connect any extra devices to it.
-If you want something with USB ports, you can also consider the ASUS ProArt Display PA278CV, which has a lower 1440p resolution, so you must decide between the high resolution or extra features.
+If you want something with USB ports, you can also consider the ASUS ProArt Display PA278CV, which has a lower 1440p resolution, so you must decide between the higher resolution or extra features.

 See our review